alteryx/compose/docs/source/install.rst

 conda
 =====

-To install from Conda-forge_, run the command:
+To install from Conda-forge_, run this command:

 .. code-block::